 Otherwise, your users will not be able to focus on the icon due to the bright background, which will also need their attention.

-Therefore, you must use this subtle colored shadow design for your icons only when having the background of the icon in a weak color.
+Therefore, you must use this mobile app color scheme for your icons only when having the background of the icon in a weak color.